mabsilveira/Data-Science-Portfolio/README.md

 * __Datascience__: Simple analisys of a dataset of imobiliary renting rates in the netherlands using pandas and sklearn netherlands
-* __Numpy__: Set of projects using numpy.
+* __PythonNumPy__: Set of projects using numpy.
 Includes custom linear regreassion model (for comparisson with sklearn using the netherlands dataset)
 	Euler 149
 	Numpy version of netherlands
-* __PythonWebscrapping__: Simple webscraping example using Python's beatifulsoup.
+* __PythonWebScrapping__: Simple webscraping example using Python's beatifulsoup.
 And an automatic compilation of important data in pdf document. observador

 ## In Progress